 There really is not much difference between the taste of dried green peas over dried yellow peas.
 Yellow split peas are a little milder, and green split peas are a little sweeter.

-We LOVE thick pea soup in our house.
+We love thick pea soup in our house.
 As the soup sits (and especially when it is stored in the fridge), it will thicken even more.
 When you go to reheat the soup, and would like a thinner consistency, just add a little water.
 However the best pea soup is so thick, you could almost class it as a stew.

 Ingredients